DataDog/documentation/content/logs/processing/processors.md

 ## Service Remapper

-Use this Processor if you want to assign some attributes as the official service.
-Just enter the attribute path in the Processor tile as follows:
+Use this Processor if you want to assign one or more attributes as the official service.
+Define the attribute(s) in the Processor tile as follows:

 {{< img src="logs/processing/processors/service_remapper_processor_tile.png" alt="Service Remapper Processor tile" responsive="true" style="width:80%;" >}}

 ## Log Message Remapper

 The message is a key attribute in Datadog.
 It is displayed in the message column of the Log Explorer and you can do full string search on it.
-Use this Processor to define some attributes as the official log message.
-Just enter the attribute path in the Processor tile as follows:
+Use this Processor to define one or more attributes as the official log message.
+Define the attribute(s) in the Processor tile as follows:

 {{< img src="logs/processing/processors/message_processor.png" alt="Message Processor" responsive="true" style="width:80%;">}}